 In our earlier articles, we have explained thousands of keyboard shortcuts using alt codes in Windows and Mac.
 Many users send us emails and complained that the shortcuts are not working on their computer.
-The alt codes have a long history that may be interrupted differently on different devices.
+The alt codes have a long history that may be interpret differently on different devices.

-- On older IBM PCs, 0 – 255 characters are stored in Read Only Memory (ROM) to directly interrupt it as a shortcut when used with alt code.
+- On older IBM PCs, 0 – 255 characters are stored in Read Only Memory (ROM) to directly interpret it as a shortcut when used with alt code.
 For example, alt + 003 will produce the heart like ♥.

 - Later, Windows used code page 437 to use the four digit decimal codes with alt codes.
 For example, alt + 0003 will produce ♥.

 - In both of the above method, you should use a separate number pad to type the number.

 - Nowadays, it is common to use Unicode character encoding on devices.
 This led to the use of Unicode hexadecimal code in Mac and equivalent decimal point in Windows.
 For example, you can use alt + 0003 in Mac and alt + 9786 in Windows without separate number pad to type ♥.